myConsciousness/json-response/README.md

 The `from` constructor takes the `Response` object returned from the `http` package as an argument and safely parses the JSON string contained in the response.
 JSON strings will be parsed in UTF-8 format.

-If you need an empty `Json`, you can get an empty `Json` object from the `empty` constructor instead of null.
+If you need an empty `JsonArray`, you can get an empty `JsonArray` object from the `empty` constructor instead of null.

 #### 1.3.2.2.
 Get JSON